Deep Reinforcement Learning for Traveling Purchaser Problems: ``Solve Separately, Learn Globally'' Framework

 \subsubsection{Reward}

-After the sequential route construction process described above, the second stage, i.e., purchase planning, is executed, which is integrated into the reward calculation procedure for the terminal state.
+After the sequential route construction process as described above, the second stage---purchase planning---is executed, which is integrated into the reward calculation procedure for the terminal state.
 Given the constructed route, a linear transportation problem is solved to derive the optimal purchasing plan for the visited markets.
-In the transportation problem, each source point corresponds to a market on the route, and each destination point corresponds to a product to be purchased.
-The cost to purchase a unit of product $k$ from market $i$ is exactly the unit transportation cost from source point $i$ to destination point $k$ in the transportation problem.
-This transportation problem can be readily solved using an off-the-shelf LP solver or a polynomial-time dynamic programming algorithm \citep{r_50}.
+In this transportation problem, each source point corresponds to a market on the route, and each destination point corresponds to a product to be purchased.
+The unit transportation cost from source point $i$ to destination point $k$ is exactly the cost to purchase a unit of product $k$ from market $i$ in the TPP.
+This transportation problem can be efficiently solved using an off-the-shelf LP solver or a polynomial-time dynamic programming algorithm \citep{r_50}.
 So far, a complete solution, including a route and the associated purchasing plan, has been obtained.

 The objective of TPPs is to minimize the sum of traveling and purchasing costs while meeting all problem constraints.
-Since the feasibility of the route and the purchasing plan have been guaranteed by the masking rules (Section \ref{Action}), we define the reward for the terminal state as the negative objective value, i.e., the sum of traveling and purchasing costs, and set zero-reward for all intermediate states.
-The reward is used to update the policy network through a DRL training algorithm, which will be specifically described later in Section \ref{Training Algorithm}.
-This way, the policy network is trained to optimize the global objective, that is, to construct a high-quality route that minimizes not only the traveling cost itself but also the subsequent purchasing cost based on it, thus to minimize the total cost.
+Since the feasibility of the route and the purchasing plan have been guaranteed by the masking rules (Section \ref{Action}), we define the reward for the terminal state as the negative objective value, i.e., the sum of traveling and purchasing costs, and assign a zero-reward for all intermediate steps.
+The reward is used to update the policy network using a DRL training algorithm, which will be described in detail in Section \ref{Training Algorithm}.
+This way, the policy network is trained to optimize the global objective, that is, to construct a high-quality route that minimizes not only the traveling cost but also the subsequent purchasing cost based on it, thus to minimize the total cost.